celprov/hcph-sops/docs/data-management/post-session.md

     Once at the beginning of the project, the datalad dataset will be created:

     - [ ] Add stockage horus as an SSH remote.

+### Run MRIQC on the data and assess their quality

+Proceed with the quality assessment of the data by following the steps detailed in the [next section](./mriqc.md).
+Checking the quality of the data short after they are acquired increases the likelihood of catching systematic artifacts and reduces the risk of the latter spreading throughout the whole dataset.
+It also spreads the burden of visual inspection over time, avoiding to overwhelm the rater with lots of images to rate in a short time span, which in turn reduces decision fatigue.